oguztecirlioglu/limit-order-book/README.md

   - -1: Sell limit order
   - 1: Buy limit order
   - Note: Execution of a sell (buy) limit order corresponds to a buyer (seller) initiated trade, i.e buy (sell) trade.

+Fixing sample data:
+We need to have a utility method that checks all executions or deletions that do not have a corresponding ID.
+These then need to be added to either the start of day snapshot, or the message before the unmatched execution / deletion.

+This is because LOBSTERs data does not include hidden layers in the order book that can be uncovered if a series of cancellations / executions occur and the book significantly moves in one direction.
+Start of day snapshots using the state of the orderbook at 50 layers deep does not fix this, because the orderbook samples provided by lobster are just Level 1 (price, total volume), and there is no specific order id.